pytask-dev/pytask/docs/source/tutorials/cleaning_projects.md

 If other files or directories should be excluded as well, you can use the {option}`pytask clean --exclude` option or the `exclude` key in the configuration file.

-The value can be a Unix filename pattern which is documented in {mod}`fnmatch`.
+The value can be a Unix filename pattern which is documented in {mod}`fnmatch` and supports the wildcard character `*` for any characters and other symbols.

 Here is an example where the `obsolete_folder` is excluded from the cleaning process.